rocket-pool/RPIPs/RPIPs/RPIP-62.md

 ## Rationale
 ### Megapool Conversions
 The base commission (without dynamic commission) is lowered to 5% such that megapool validators introduced in [RPIP-49](RPIP-49.md) remain significantly more attractive.
-As a reference point, the returns for ETH-only users in [Saturn 1](RPIP-55.md) would match the returns from minipools in this RPIP if `node_operator_commission_share` were set to 2.14%; [Saturn 1](RPIP-55.md) starts `node_operator_commission_share` at 5%.
+As a reference point, the returns for ETH-only users in [Saturn 1](RPIP-55.md) would match the base commission returns from minipools in this RPIP if `node_operator_commission_share` were set to 2.14%; [Saturn 1](RPIP-55.md) starts `node_operator_commission_share` at 5%.
 We expect that operators with ETH-only minipools described in this RPIP will eventually migrate to megapools and thus contribute to RPL value capture.

 ### Dynamic Commission Eligibility
 Requiring smoothing pool participation to receive dynamic commission provides a strong expectation that the end-of-interval balance will be sufficient to cover the full reward bonus for all qualifying minipools.